CalfCrusher/Nmap-diff-Cron/README.md

 # Nmap-diff-Cron
-Script for nmap diff and email alert
+Script for nmap diff and email alert.